-Individuals who wish to sit for the Certified Public Accounting exam in the state of New Jersey must complete 150 college credit hours.
+Individuals who wish to become licensed as a Certified Public Accountant in the state of New Jersey must complete 150 college credit hours.
 Those concentrating in accounting can obtain the necessary requirements by enrolling in the combined Bachelor of Science in Business Administration/Master of Science in Professional Accounting Program.
+Students who wish to sit for the Certified Public Accountant exam in the state of New York should take one additional 3-credit accounting elective course.
 Students with questions are encouraged to see the Accounting Department Chair.